kazcare/cheesy-cheese/README.md

 <a></a>
 ## User Goals

-* Website should be easy to navigate on all devices formats such as desktop, tablets and mobile phones.
+* Website should be easy to navigate on all different screen formats such as desktop, tablets and mobile phones.
-* Visually pleasing.
+* It should be visually pleasing.
 * Provide users good quality content.
-* Should have other useful information regarding the main ingredient.
+* Should have useful information regarding the main ingredient.
 * Easy to follow recipes.

 [Back to Top](#table-of-contents)